Pocket-Plane-Group/Turnabout/turnabout/TurnaboutReadme.txt

 Version History:

+v1.7: -French version added, by Shoedead (proofread by JohnBob)

 v1.6: -added "libiconv-1.9.2-1-src.zip" for licence info.
 	-removed remnants descriptions of mod versions only compatible with EE or classic version (mod is unified since v1.5).